kedacore/keda-docs/content/docs/2.8/concepts/authentication.md

 2. `--set podIdentity.azureWorkload.clientId={azure-ad-client-id}`
 3. `--set podIdentity.azureWorkload.tenantId={azure-ad-tenant-id}`

-You can override the clientId set while installing KEDA by specifying an `identityID` in the `podIdentity` field.
-This can be used to prevent an Azure AD Application from having permissions to multiple Azure resources, due to security concerns.
+You can override the identity that was assigned to KEDA during installation, by specifying an `identityId` parameter under the `podIdentity` field.
+This allows end-users to use different identities to access various resources which is more secure than using a single identity that has access to multiple resources.

 #### EKS Pod Identity Webhook for AWS